 We are featured on Wikipedia as a premier research website for evaluating advanced democracies.

-The US has high personal income, high productivity, large houses, and ample higher education; however, it is the most militarized nation, has the highest population growth, the most uneven distribution of income, mediocre basic education, the lowest health status, the highest health care costs, much higher crime, less leisure time, more abortion & teen pregnancy, and a lower status for women.
-The United States is the least environmentally sustainable of the advanced democracies, the most polluting, and the most dependent on fossil fuel.
+In general, residents of the US have high personal income, high productivity, large houses, and ready access to higher education.
+However, compared to the eleven advanced democracies, the US is the most militarized nation, has the highest population growth, the highest concentration of income and wealth among the lowest proportion of residents, the highest child poverty rate, the least successful basic education, the lowest health status, the highest health care costs, high crime, low leisure time, high rates of abortion and teen pregnancy, and low status for women.
+The US is not a democracy because the electoral college election process allows the loser of the popular vote to win the nation’s highest office.
+Additionally, the US is the least environmentally sustainable of the compared countries, the most polluting, the most energy consuming and the most dependent on automobiles and fossil fuels.

-Race – This guide has no international information about race because international statistics are hard to find and because class and ethnic conflict are much more important.
-I agree with Wolff et al. (see Human Development Index sources):
+Race – This guide has no international information about race for two main reasons: international statistics are hard to find; and class divisions and ethnic conflict issues are much more important.
+We agree with Wolff et al. (see Human Development Index sources):

 “…society’s most visible problems do not stem primarily from race; they stem from poverty….
 The poor, both black and white, share the same approximate rates of crime, welfare, teenage and single parenthood, substance abuse and other social problems.”

-Discrimination related to race increases poverty among minorities, but America's statistics for whites are worse than Europe's.
-Despite growth of an American black middle and upper class, American blacks in general are doing worse than whites in health, education, crime, and income.
-American Hispanics and Indians also have serious poverty problems, while Asian Americans are generally even with whites.
+Discrimination related to race increases poverty among minorities, but statistics in the US for whites are worse than those for Europe.
+Despite growth in the US of a black middle and upper class, blacks in the US in general are doing worse than whites in health, education, crime, and income.
+In the US, Hispanics and Indians also have serious poverty problems, while Asians are generally even with whites in these areas.